How do you pay Filipino virtual assistants, and how much do Virtual Assistants in the Philippines cost?

-An important aspect that business owners must know with regard to hiring Filipino Virtual Assistants is how much they should pay them, how should they be paid, and how often should they be paid.
+An important aspect that business owners must know about hiring Filipino Virtual Assistants is how much they should pay them, how they should be paid, and how often they should be paid.

 How much should I pay my Filipino Virtual Assistant?